johnalison/obsidian-notes/Journal/6 August 2024 Tuesday.md

 - Re-running HH4b declustering for all years ... fails
 	- Seeing splitting `((bj)`  /  `(((jj)j)j)((bj)` / `40`
 	- Found Errors, was overflow in "XXXX" replacement (need better fix longterm)
+- Re-running HH4b declustering for all years ...
+- Updating slides with new declustering
+-

 # Alejandro back !